The main interest of the group is to

 See our Youtube presentation of the group:

 Watch also this video that summarize our activity in 2014 Youtube 4 minutes summary 2014

 1-Applied mathematics and probability, Mathematical Modeling and analysis.

-Applied mathematics and probability, we develop asymptotic analysis and Brownian simulations, boundary analysis to compute mean first passage time.
-Applications to chemical reactions in microdomains.
+- We are developing asymptotic methods and Brownian simulations, boundary analysis to compute mean first passage time formulas, with applications to chemical reactions in microdomains.

 In the past, by using asymptotic analysis, we computed the expansion of the mean time for a Brownian molecule to escape through a small hole located on a piece of a cell membrane (Narrow escape problem).
 This computation defines the forward binding rate of chemical reactions occurring in microdomains.

 Fields: Computational Biology, Applied Mathematics, Modeling, Asymptotic analysis, Applied Probability, Partial Differential Equations, Brownian simulations, Mathematical Biology, Computational Neuroscience, Data analysis, Physical Virology, Phototransduction, Polymer Modeling, Data analysis of single particle trajectory, Neuron-glia interactions, Nuclear Organization.